Before the lesson

 - How to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.

-Pupils needing extra support: May need additional support with writing about the experiences and issues that the family may be experiencing.
+Pupils needing extra support: May need additional support with writing about the experiences and Problems that need resolving or working through. that the The people you are related to by blood (your mother, father, siblings, grandparents, cousins etc.) or by marriage (husband or wife)…. may be experiencing.
 Ask them to focus first on the issues that the children may be experiencing as these will be more familiar to them.
-These children could be placed together in a group and work with you or another adult.
+These children could be placed together in a A number of people who are gathered together. and work with you or another adult.

 Pupils working at greater depth: Can support their Those in the same year group as you. with the activity by scribing and asking questions to develop responses.
 They could also look at problems and grade them for seriousness e.g. quick to To find a solution to a problem. and soon forgotten or more complex and might need additional help.